pingcap/tidb-operator/en/access-tidb.md

 This document describes how to access the TiDB cluster in Kubernetes.

-+ To access the TiDB cluster within a Kubernetes cluster, use the TiDB service domain name `<release-name>-tidb.<namespace>`.
++ To access the TiDB cluster within a Kubernetes cluster, use the TiDB service domain name `<cluster-name>-tidb.<namespace>`.
-+ To access the TiDB cluster outside a Kubernetes cluster, expose the TiDB service port by editing the `tidb.service` field configuration in the `values.yaml` file of the `tidb-cluster` Helm chart.
++ To access the TiDB cluster outside a Kubernetes cluster, expose the TiDB service port by editing the `spec.tidb.service` field configuration in the `TidbCluster` CR.

     {{< copyable "" >}}

     ```yaml
+    spec:
+        ...
         tidb:
         service:
             type: NodePort
             # externalTrafficPolicy: Cluster
             # annotations:
             #   cloud.google.com/load-balancer-type: Internal
     ```

 ## NodePort